 Category: Elective

-Prerequisite: Algebra II or Foundations of Algebra II (C or higher recommeded)
+Prerequisite: Algebra II or Foundations of Algebra II (C or higher recommended)

 Offered to grades: 10, 11, 12